-Sounds daunting but it’s not impossible when that process starts with meeting the right nutrition professional who is going to hear your story.
+Sounds daunting, but it is not impossible when that process starts with meeting the right nutrition professional who is going to hear your story.
 Nutrition and health goals are within reach when attainable goals are set, barriers chipped away, food relationship and body image issues are brought forward, and the individual begins to move away from the "thin ideal" and dieting mentality.
 Over time, weight status or body composition may change - it may go up and it may come down depending on your body's preferred set point when you're truely taking care of it.
 If losing weight was no longer the goal, what area of your health might work towards?
 Can nutrition play a role?
-For example, many of our clients focus on building confidence around food choices, consistent food intake patterns, balancing meals that best suit your life, your, mood and your desires, satisfying the appetite, listening to hunger and fullness cues, improving gut health, and optimizing sleep patterns and energy levels, and finding true pleasure, satisfaction, and appreciation in all foods.
+For example, many of our clients focus on building confidence around personal food choices, consistency in food intake patterns, balancing meals that best suit your life, your, mood and your desires, satisfying the appetite, listening to hunger and fullness cues, improving gut health, optimizing sleep patterns and energy levels, and finding true pleasure, satisfaction, and appreciation in all foods.
 This all happening at your own pace.

 By Brooke Bulloch, RD